(September 5, 1900 - August 31, 1988)

 At its height, whooping cough claimed over 6,000 lives each year in the United States.
 Remarkably, during the 1940s, it was responsible for the deaths of more infants than polio, measles, tuberculosis, and all other childhood diseases combined.
 Chicago officials were so alarmed that they required infected children, following a two-week quarantine period, to be accompanied by an attendant and to wear a yellow armband with the words "Whooping Cough" written in large black letters on it.

-In 1932 using Grand Rapids as a self-contained clinical trial, Eldering and Kendrick began, in 1932, with a small group of local physicians.
+In 1932 using Grand Rapids as a self-contained clinical trial, Eldering and Kendrick began, with a small group of local physicians.
 Eldering worked tirelessly, volunteering her expertise and her labor, often working long into the night after completing her normal workday.
-"We learned about the disease and the depression at the same time," Eldering remembered.
+"We learned about the disease and the Depression at the same time," Eldering remembered.
 "We collected specimens by the light of kerosene lamps, from whooping, vomiting, strangling children.
 We saw what the disease could do."
 Her childhood memories compelled her to keep searching for a solution to ease the suffering of the children of her day.
 When they finally had a vaccine, they turned to the local doctors with the first test vaccines.
 Following promising early results, they conducted a large-scale trial from 1934 to 1937, involving over 5,800 children.
 The results were stellar, with the children who received the active vaccine demonstrating a strong immunity.
 By 1943, their vaccine was in routine use throughout the United States, and by the early 1960s the rate of incidence of whooping cough had plummeted to less than five percent of the 1934 rate.
 In 1942, Eldering and Kendrick combined three vaccines into a single shot, the Diphtheria, Pertussis, and Tetanus (DPT) vaccine.

 Whooping cough has had a resurgence recently with 18,000 cases reported in 2019 in the U.S., due to kids not being fully vaccinated (an initial shot and 4 boosters are necessary).
 The World Health Organization estimates over 24 million cases occur worldwide each year, resulting in over 160,000 deaths.